 This Limited Warranty does not apply to:

-from, or arising out of fire, accident, chemical corrosion, malicious mischief,
+arising out of fire, accident, chemical corrosion, malicious mischief, vandalism or road

-vandalism or road hazards.
-Examples of road hazards include, without limitation,
+hazards.
+Examples of road hazards include, without limitation, nails, glass, rocks,

-nails, glass, rocks, curbs and other foreign objects and natural and manmade
+curbs and other foreign objects and natural and manmade obstructions or obstacles

-obstructions or obstacles such as excavations, construction, potholes and chuckholes.
+such as excavations, construction, potholes and chuckholes.
+Damages caused by

-Damages caused by road hazards can include, without limitation, cuts, snags,
+road hazards can include, without limitation, cuts, snags, punctures, scuffs, carcass

 excessive speed, improper installation, improper wheel alignment, improper mounting

-with safety, usage, or maintenance instructions or parameters, or any alteration
+safety, usage, or maintenance instructions or parameters, or any alteration to the

-to the tire such as, without limitation, grooving bead or sidewall decorative
+tire such as, without limitation, grooving bead or sidewall decorative material or the

-or transportation, and/or incidental or consequential damages of any type or
+transportation, and/or incidental or consequential damages of any type or nature.

-replaced either at no charge or at a discount in accordance with the terms of
+at no charge or at a discount in accordance with the terms of this Limited Warranty.

 If There Is No Maxxis Authorized Tire Dealer Available

-made for a free replacement or discounted replacement tire to be delivered to
+will be made for a free replacement or discounted replacement tire to be delivered to you.

 Important Tire Information

-safety along with performance.
-But even the best tires must be used with caution
+along with performance.
+But even the best tires must be used with caution and with close

-and with close attention to safe practices.
-Following the guidelines and recommendations
+attention to safe practices.
+Following the guidelines and recommendations below will

 Always refer to the trailer manufacturer’s tire information.

-- It is preferable to replace a trailer’s tires with ones that correspond to the manufacturer-recommended specifications.
-Tire
+- It is preferable to replace a trailer’s tires with ones that correspond to the manufacturerrecommended